-- 5.3.1 Our DSL is Susan Brosnan Family Support.
-The DSL takes lead responsibility for child protection and wider safeguarding. - 5.3.2 During term time, the DSL will be available during school hours for staff to discuss any safeguarding concerns. - 5.3.3 When the DSL is absent, Lynne Hunter Headteacher will act as cover. - 5.3.4 If the DSL and deputy are not available, Ben Kerr, Andy Maldonado, Rachel Hoyle, Lewis Morgan, Lindsay Phelan will act as cover (for example, during out-ofhours/out-of-term activities). - 5.3.5 The DSL will be given the time, training, resources and support to: - Provide advice and support to other staff on child welfare and child protection matters - Take part in strategy discussions and inter-agency meetings and/or support other staff to do so - Contribute to the assessment of children - Refer suspected cases, as appropriate, to the relevant body (children's social care duty and advice team, Channel programme, and/or police), and support staff to comply with their mandatory reporting duties in cases where FGM has been identified. - Lynne Hunter will ensure that all staff involved in direct case work of vulnerable children, where there are child protection concerns/issues, have access to regular safeguarding supervision.
-(Ref: LCC Safeguarding Supervision: Policy and Guidance Revised 2013). - The DSL will also keep the Head teacher informed of any issues, and liaise with local authority officers and relevant professionals for child protection concerns as appropriate.
+- 5.3.1 Our DSL is Susan Brosnan.
+The DSL takes lead responsibility for child protection and wider safeguarding. - 5.3.2 During term time, the DSL will be available during school hours for staff to discuss any safeguarding concerns. - 5.3.3 When the DSL is absent, the Deputy DSL Lynne Hunter- will act as cover. - 5.3.4 If the DSL and deputy are not available, Ben Kerr, Andy Maldonado, Rachel Hoyle, Lewis Morgan, Linzi Phelan will act as cover (for example, during out-of-hours/out-of-term activities). - 5.3.5 The DSL will be given the time, training, resources and support to: - Provide advice and support to other staff on child welfare and child protection matters - Take part in strategy discussions and inter-agency meetings and/or support other staff to do so - Contribute to the assessment of children - Refer suspected cases, as appropriate, to the relevant body (children's social care duty and advice team, Channel programme, and/or police), and support staff to comply with their mandatory reporting duties in cases where FGM has been identified. - Lynne Hunter will ensure that all staff involved in direct case work of vulnerable children, where there are child protection concerns/issues, have access to regular safeguarding supervision.
+(Ref: LCC Safeguarding Supervision: Policy and Guidance - Revised 2013).

-- The school will ensure representation at appropriate inter-agency meetings such as Initial and Review Child Protection Conferences, and Planning and Core Group meetings, as well as Family Support Meetings. - Provide reports as required for meetings.
+- The DSL will also keep the Head teacher informed of any issues, and liaise with local authority officers and relevant professionals for child protection concerns as appropriate. - The school will ensure representation at appropriate inter-agency meetings such as Initial and Review Child Protection Conferences, and Planning and Core Group meetings, as well as Family Support Meetings. - Provide reports as required for meetings.
 If school is unable to attend a meeting, a written report will be sent.
-Reports will, wherever possible, be shared with parents/carers at least 24 hours prior to the meeting. - Where a child in school is subject to an inter-agency child protection plan or any multi-agency risk management plan, the DSL will contribute to the preparation, implementation and review of the plan as appropriate.
+Reports will, wherever possible, be shared with parents/carers at least 24 hours prior to the meeting. - Where a child in school is subject to an inter-agency child protection plan or any multi-agency risk management plan, the DSL will contribute to the preparation, implementation and review of the plan as appropriate. - The designated safeguarding lead and any deputies should liaise with the three safeguarding partners and work with other agencies in line with Working Together to Safeguard Children (2018).
+NPCC (2020).
+When to call the police (NPCC 2020) should help designated safeguarding leads understand when they should consider calling the police and what to expect when they do. - Promote the educational outcomes of children with a social worker and other pupils deemed vulnerable.